pravega/pravega/documentation/src/docs/controller-service.md

 ## Controller Cluster Listener

-Each node in Pravega Cluster registers itself under a cluster znode as an ephemeral node.
+Each node in Pravega Cluster registers itself under a cluster Znode as an ephemeral node.
 This includes both Controller and Segment Store nodes.
-All segment stores register under a child znode called hosts while all controllers register under a child znode called controllers.
+All Segment stores register under a child Znode called hosts while all controllers register under a child Znode called controllers.
-Controller Cluster Listener is the component that monitors the cluster of controllers and is chiefly responsible for ensuring that any partially completed work from a failed controller instance is completed by surviving controller instances.
-To achieve this each Controller instance registers a watch on the controller cluster znode to listen for cluster change notifications.
+Controller Cluster Listener is the component that monitors the cluster of controllers and is chiefly responsible for ensuring that any partially completed work from a failed Controller instance is completed by surviving Controller instances.
+To achieve this each Controller instance registers a watch on the Controller cluster Znode to listen for cluster change notifications.
 These notify about the added and removed nodes.

 All Controller instances listen for Controller node change notifications.
 Each Controller instance has multiple sub components that implement the _failover sweeper_ interface.
-The purpose of failover sweeper is to sweep any unfinished ongoing tasks from the failed controller instance.
+The purpose of failover sweeper is to sweep any unfinished ongoing tasks from the failed Controller instance.
-Any controller sub-component that wishes to implement a failover logic should implement the FailoverSweeper interface.
+Any Controller sub-component that wishes to implement a failover logic should implement the FailoverSweeper interface.
 Presently there are three components that implement _failover_ sweeper interface namely:

 - `TaskSweeper`